Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 All of the cards in this review report payment activity, although not necessarily to all three bureaus.
 A business credit card may instead, or additionally, report account activity to business credit bureaus.

-To help build credit, you should make your payments on time and remit at least the minimum payment due each month.
-This approach can help pay off the balance quickly, as it demonstrates that you haven’t overused your credit.
+To build credit effectively, it’s important to make your payments on time and pay at least the minimum due each month.
+This strategy can help you pay off the balance faster and shows that you’re managing your credit responsibly.

-Credit scoring models like to see a credit utilization rate below 30%, meaning your total balances are no more than 30% of your available credit.
-A low utilization rate indicates you have leeway to respond to a sudden need for credit, such as a medical emergency.
+Credit scoring models prefer to see a credit utilization rate below 30%, which means your total balances should be no more than 30% of your available credit.
+Maintaining a low utilization rate shows that you have the capacity to handle an unexpected need for credit, like a medical emergency.

 Here’s an example of how to calculate CUR for someone who has three credit cards and $10,000 in overall credit limits: